Archbold, Ohio: Culture

 Archbold Community Theatre began informally in the late 1970's as an offshoot of the Archbold Friends of the Arts, and was officially incorporated in 1980.
 In 1999, ACT purchased Giffey Hall in Ridgeville Corners, which is its permanent home.

 Black Swamp Arts Council, founded in 1999, is a non-profit arts organizations that provides a wide range of arts opportunities for all ages in NW Ohio.
 They partner with schools, and other arts and community organizations to present quality, affordable art-filled experiences.

 Archbold Parks and Recreation sponsors art and music classes throughout the year in the village parks.
 Since 1999, the Route 66 Bash (formerly the Backyard Bash), has been a popular annual concert in the downtown area featuring popular country artists.

 Education

-Archbold is home to Archbold Area Schools, the only school district in the village of Archbold.
+Archbold is home to Archbold Area Local School District, the only school district in the village of Archbold.
+The District includes the Archbold High School.
 Four County Career Center is a career based technical school for students currently in their junior or senior year.
 Northwest State Community College a local community college.

 The village has a public lending library.